rvarttinen/spring-example-magic/README.md

 * 'application/rdf+xml' , RDF/XML to express (i.e. serialize) an RDF graph as an XML document.
 Not so compact and not that readable ...

 As the triple store used in this experiment/demo service is an in-memory store, all its data will be lost when the service is closed.
 There are some ideas creating a persistent store that retains the data between sessions.
 Also. ,there are some other ideas of creating a mechanism for populating the store with a specified number of entries when invoked.

+Some example keys that can be used:
+* 4290333 - "Go on a long drive with no music"
+* 6204657 - "Surprise your significant other with something considerate"
+* 3943506 - "Learn Express.js"

 # History
 Everything has a history, even this little project.
 It started out as a simple demo with a slightly silly and whimsical touch (to get people's attention?).
 It lay dormant for some years until quite recently when it is now housed in this repository.